 Legal Representation After a Bicycle Accident

 Some state and federal laws may limit your ability to take legal action after a bicycle accident.
-When you choose to hire a lawyer, they will examine any laws that may apply to your situation.
+When you choose to hire an Atlanta bicycle accident lawyer, for example, they will examine any laws that may apply to your situation.
 They will also interpret relevant laws as they determine their application to a bicycle accident that you were involved in.
 A lawyer who works on your case will keep you updated as they perform these actions and investigate the conditions surrounding the accident.

 In most cases, a lawyer will begin investigating your position by gathering key forms of evidence related to your accident.
 This means they may collect forms of evidence such as the following: